-- \ Avoid skin contact with Salcomine.
+- \ Avoid skin contact with Benzo(jk)Fluorene.
 Wear protective gloves and clothing.
 Safety equipment suppliers/manufacturers can provide recommendations on the most protective glove/clothing material for your operation. - \ All protective clothing (suits, gloves, footwear, headgear) should be clean, available each day, and put on before work.

-Eye Protection
+Eve Protection

-- \ Wear impact resistant eye protection with side shields or goggles. - \ Wear a face shield along with goggles when working with corrosive, highly irritating or toxic substances.
+- \ Wear impact resistant eye protection with side shields or goggles. - \ Wear a face shield along with goggles when working with corrosive, highly irritating or toxic substances. - \ Contact lenses should not be worn when working with this substance.